Inventory Management

 4. Track items as they move to different locations

-Whether or not you bundle tools, it’s essential to set up a protocol for tracking all tools as they change hands and move from storage to truck to job site.
+Whether or not you bundle tools, it’s essential to set up a standard operating procedure for tracking all tools as they change hands and move from storage to truck to job site.
 That way, you’ll always know what tools you have, where they are, and what condition they’re in.

 Sortly makes this easy by allowing you to set up folders by location.
 That means you can have a dedicated folder for each job site, warehouse, vehicle, and more.
 All your employees need to do is move the item in Sortly based on where the tool physically is.
 You could also track this manually in different tabs on a spreadsheet.

-Tracking inventory by location is important for all businesses, but it’s especially crucial for construction companies—especially large ones.
-For example, suppose you run a construction company that offers services all over the state of Florida.
-In that case, you’ll want to keep tabs on inventory at every location, job site, and company truck—even if your inventory manager never actually visualizes this inventory.
+Tracking inventory by location is important for all businesses, but it’s especially crucial for construction companies, especially large ones.
+For example, if you run a construction company that offers services all over the state of Florida, you’ll want to keep tabs on inventory at every location, job site, and company truck—even if your inventory manager never actually visualizes this inventory.

 Encouraging your employees to practice perpetual inventory and correctly update inventory software every time an item is moved, used, or restocked will help your construction company remain properly stocked and efficient.